Skip to content

 The personalities

-This is the shape for any “lead agent that fans work out to specialists”: research lead → researcher, planner → tool-specialist, orchestrator → worker — with delegation that hands down only the authority the sub-task needs.
+This is the shape for any “lead agent that fans work out to specialists” where each capability should be independently authorized: research lead → researchers, planner → tool-specialists, orchestrator → workers.

 The two halves

-Parent — an orchestrator that exits
+Parent — an orchestrator that fans out and exits

-wait_for_child_readyPolls http://<childId>-svc:8080/.well-known/agent.json until the child’s A2A server answers.
+waitReadyPolls http://<childId>-svc:8080/.well-known/agent.json until the child’s A2A server answers.

-kill_child_agentDELETE /v1/agents/<childId> on the orchestrator.
+killSpecialistDELETE /v1/agents/<childId> on the orchestrator.

 {

-"agentType": "trip-planner",
+"agentType": "travel-planner",

 "version": "1.0.0",